 We had grown to a family of five (with two teens and a tween) when we devised our six-year plan to financial independence.
 That would give us enough time to hopefully grow our wealth so that my husband’s paycheck was not needed to maintain our current lifestyle.

 We’re now less than two years away from FIRE (summer of 2020) and so far we’re on track.
 On this site, I’ll post the details of our successes as well as our missteps along the way.

 Oh, and one more thing.
 We’re American citizens living in Canada.
 We moved to the Great White North for an awesome career opportunity for my husband.
-That was back in 2011, long before it was trendy to move to Canada to escape the current political environment in the US.
-I’ll also be posting about what Canadian healthcare is really like, from the perspective of a very active family (think many broken bones and a couple of surgeries.)
-I’ll share thoughts on the many differences (and similarities) between the two countries.
-And since we have assets we’ll need for retirement in both countries, I’ll also be writing about monetary differences, such as Forex (Foreign Exchange or currency trading,) and the privilege of paying income taxes in 2 countries (she says sarcastically.)
+That was back in 2011, long before it was trendy to move to Canada to escape American politics.
+Some of my posts will focus on the many differences (and similarities) between the two countries.